amwebexpert/poc-mobile-python/README.md

 ## Getting Started

-In order to start using the app in interpreted or development mode, you must first install the Kivy framework on your computer.
-Once you have installed Kivy, you can install KivyMD:
+In order to start using the app in interpreted or development mode, you must first install the `Kivy` framework on your computer.
+Once you have installed `Kivy`, you can install `KivyMD`:

 - Install [Kivy Framework](https://kivy.org)
 - Install [KivyMD](https://kivymd.readthedocs.io)

 Then you can install the Open Mindset app dependencies as follow

+    python3 -m venv venv
+    . venv/bin/activate
     pip install -r requirements.txt

 ### Startup & hot reload